maru0299/Tektronix-Oscilloscope-Logger/README.md

 Made for Tektronix DPO2000.
 Other Tektro oscilloscopes may also work.

+## function
+- Saves a log of values on oscilloscope's "Measure" function.
+- The transition is displayed on the graph.

 ## How to use
 1. Connect the oscilloscope and PC via USB and install the driver.
     The driver will probably install automatically.